 The Joker was originally a small time crook named the Red Hood who tried to rob a chemical plant, but when Batman intervened he inadvertently knocked the Hood into a vat of chemicals which horribly disfigured him and drove him insane.

-The Joker is often quick to point out how Batman made him and thus is really responsible for the evil he causes.
+The Joker is often quick to point out how Batman made him and therefore is really responsible for the evil he causes.

-It makes sense that villains in the 90’s and 00’s would draw on the Joker for inspiration.
-Though he had always been a cultural icon, the Joker’s popularity really skyrocketed during this decade thanks to Jack Nicholson and Mark Hamill’s performances.
-Obviously this would continue into the 00’s when Heath Ledger’s Oscar winning performance really cemented the clown prince of crime’s place as the most iconic comic book villain of all time.
+It makes sense that villains in the 90s and 00s would draw on the Joker for inspiration.
+Though he had always been a cultural icon, the Joker’s popularity really skyrocketed during this decade thanks to Jack Nicholson and Mark Hamill’s stellar performances as the villain.
+This would continue into the 00s when Heath Ledger’s Oscar winning performance really cemented the clown prince of crime’s place as the most iconic comic book villain of all time.

 14/ Killing Major Characters